seratch/slack-next-generation-platform-tutorials/08_channel_created_Event_Trigger/README.md

 export default trigger;
 ```

 Note that the trigger's `event.event_type` must be `"slack#/events/channel_created"`.
 There are five possible input values from the trigger.
-To learn the latest list of the inputs, refer to the details of `data` property on [the official document page](https://api.slack.com/future/triggers/event#response-object).
+To learn the latest list of the inputs, refer to the details of the `data` property on [the official documentation page](https://api.slack.com/future/triggers/event#response-object).

 And then, add the workflow to `manifest.ts`: